Sale!

 1. Forfaiting

-Forfaiting is a trade finance technique in which an exporter sells their medium- to long-term receivables (i.e., bills of exchange or promissory notes) to a financial institution called a forfaiter at a discount, in exchange for immediate cash payment.
-The forfaiter assumes all the risks associated with the receivables, including credit risk, interest rate risk, and political risk.
-This method is especially useful in international trade involving capital goods and large-scale equipment.
+Forfaiting is a form of export financing in which an exporter sells its medium- to long-term receivables arising from international trade to a specialized financial institution called a forfaiter.
+Under this arrangement, the exporter receives immediate cash by discounting the export receivables, while the forfaiter assumes all risks associated with the transaction.
+These risks include credit risk, interest rate risk, political risk, and transfer risk.
+Forfaiting is generally used in capital goods exports, large infrastructure projects, and high-value

 Assignment Set – 2